Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Background and Motivation Example

 \subsection{Multi-Armed Bandit}

 The Multi-Armed Bandit (MAB) problem involves a conflict between exploitation and exploration~\cite{MAB, whittle1980multi}.
 In this problem, a player faces multiple bandits (or arms), each with an unknown reward distribution.
 Specifically, suppose $K$ arms are given, and each arm yields a random reward when it is selected to pull.
 The reward distribution $\mu_i$ associated with each arm $i \in \{1,2,\ldots,K\}$ is unknown.
 At each time step, one arm $i$ is selected to pull, and a reward $\gamma_i$ is received.
 The objective is to maximize the accumulated rewards over $T$ rounds of experimentation~\cite{whittle1980multi}.
 In the exploration phase, the player selects different arms to gather more information about their reward distributions.
 In the exploitation phase, the player chooses the arms that provide higher rewards based on prior knowledge~\cite{bubeck2012regret}.
-To address this problem, various algorithms have been proposed, including naive greedy algorithm, epsilon-greedy algorithm, and Upper Confidence Bound (UCB) algorithm~\cite{ucb}.

-We design our approach based on the UCB algorithm.
+To solve this problem, various algorithms have been proposed, such as $\epsilon$-greedy algorithm~\cite{vermorel2005multi}, Thompson Sampling, and the Upper Confidence Bound (UCB) algorithm~\cite{ucb}.
+However, $\epsilon$-greedy algorithm relies on blind random exploration that wastes valuable CPU cycles on ineffective fuzzers, while Thompson Sampling requires assuming prior probability distributions that are difficult to define for fuzzing tasks.
+Therefore, in this paper, we design our approach based on the UCB algorithm.
+The UCB algorithm solves the MAB problem by computing a sum of two components for each arm (i.e., exploitation value and exploration value).
 Let $\hat{\mu}_i$ be the historical reward of arm $i$, $t$ be the total number of pulls, and ${n_i}$ be the number of times arm $ i$ has been selected.
 The traditional UCB algorithm assigns a score $UCB_i(t)$ to arm $i$ as follows:

 where $c$ is a preset adjustment parameter.
 Among them, $\hat{\mu}_i$ represents the currently known information, and $c \times \sqrt{\frac{2 \ln t}{n_i}}$ is the confidence upper limit (exploration value), which indicates the exploration of unknown information.